scrollmapper/bible_databases_deuterocanonical/sources/en/2-maccabees/2-maccabees.md

 **[3:37]** And when the king Heliodorus, who might be a fit man to be sent yet once again to Jerusalem, he said,

-**[3:38]** If thou hast any enemy or traitor, send him thither, and thou shalt receive him well scourged, if he escape with his life: for in that place, no doubt; there is an especial power of God.
+**[3:38]** If thou hast any enemy or traitor, send him thither, and thou shalt receive him well scourged, if he escape with his life: for in that place, no doubt, there is an especial power of God.

 **[3:39]** For he that dwelleth in heaven hath his eye on that place, and defendeth it; and he beateth and destroyeth them that come to hurt it.

 **[3:40]** And the things concerning Heliodorus, and the keeping of the treasury, fell out on this sort.

 **[4:1]** This Simon now, of whom we spake afore, having been a betrayer of the money, and of his country, slandered Onias, as if he ha terrified Heliodorus, and been the worker of these evils.